EtchedPixels/Fuzix-Compiler-Kit/README.md

 The compiler can parse and generate output for the full Fuzix codebase.
-The code generator being worked on first is for the 8085 and it's currently at the point it can build a kernel and user space although the userspace at this point dies somewhere in init.
+The code generator being worked on first is for the 8085 and it's currently at the point it can build a kernel and user space that runs correctly, with the 8080 code generator fairly close to this state.
 The code generator still needs some work, and the support libraries a fair bit of debugging.
 The front end and core compiler should now be reasonably stable although some bugs undoubtedly remain.